taektay/ee106/docs/lab2.rst

 Overview
 --------

-In this lab, we are going to test ROS tools that are developed for illustrating the ROS Nodes and Topic graph relations, visualizing the ROS Topics in real-time, and saving-replaying ROS message data.
+In this lab, we are going to test ROS tools that are developed for illustrating the ROS Nodes and Topic graph relations and visualizing the ROS Topics in real-time.
 ROS, as a tool-based framework, features a plethora of applications, which can also be found `here <http://wiki.ros.org/Tools>`_.

 Additionally, the `Clearpath Jackal <https://clearpathrobotics.com/jackal-small-unmanned-ground-vehicle/>`_ mobile robot will be demonstrated in the class, along with the use of some of the ROS tools.
 Furthermore, the simulated version of the Jackal robot will be deployed in the Gazebo simulator and it will be compared with the real robot.
 A 2D LiDAR ranging scenario will be demonstrated and will be the base of this lab's assignment.